-The minimum initial investment amounts and minimum account balance requirements for Class H accounts held through a third party (e.g., a brokerage account) are typically:
+The minimum initial investment amounts and minimum account balance requirements for Class A or Class C accounts held through a third party (e.g., a brokerage account) are typically:

-Class H accounts opened through a financial intermediary (non-direct) will be subject to your financial intermediary's minimum initial investment amount and account balance requirements, which may be different than the amounts above.
+Class A and Class C accounts opened through a financial intermediary (non-direct) will be subject to your financial intermediary's minimum initial investment amount and minimum account balance requirements, which may be different than the amounts above.

-Class H accounts held directly at Guggenheim Investments (other than those that are managed by financial professionals) are subject to a minimum initial investment and account balance of \$5,000 (including retirement accounts).

-Direct accounts managed by financial professionals are not subject to minimum initial investment and minimum account balance requirements.
+Class A and Class C accounts held directly at Guggenheim Investments (other than those that are managed by financial professionals) are subject to a minimum initial investment and account balance of \$5,000.
+Class A and Class C direct accounts managed by financial professionals are not subject to minimum initial investment and minimum account balance requirements.

-There are no minimum amounts for subsequent investments in the Fund except for subsequent investments made via Automated Clearing House ("ACH").
+There are no minimum amount requirements for subsequent investments in the Fund except for subsequent investments made via Automated Clearing House ("ACH").